Sir William Corbet, 5th Baronet

 Sir William Corbet, 5th Baronet (1702–1748), of Stoke, Shropshire was a British merchant and politician who sat in the House of Commons from 1728 to 1748.

 Corbet was the eldest son of Sir Robert Corbet, 4th Baronet and his wife Jane Hooker, daughter of William Hooker.
-He married Harriot Pitt, daughter of Robert Pitt of Boconnoc, Cornwall and elder sister of William Pitt, 1st Earl of Chatham.
+He married Harriot Pitt, daughter of Robert Pitt and Harriet Villiers of Boconnoc, Cornwall and elder sister of William Pitt, 1st Earl of Chatham.